yclas/guides/docs/Payment-featured-plans.md

 -   **Featured ads widget**: Create a Featured Ads Widget to show featured ads on Header, Sidebar or Footer.
 [Here’s how to create a widget](Widgets-overview-of-widgets.md)

 -   **Sort by featured in the listing page**: Show the featured ads first in the listing page.
 Go to  **_Settings -> Advertisement -> Listing Options -> Sort by in Listing_**  and choose **Featured.**

+Note that the Featured Plans are available only for the Premium Users.
+When you ‘re ready to have a Premium Theme, go to our  [market](https://selfhosted.yclas.com/).

+*With our 2.4.0 release, we added the option to create featured plans for ads.*